axelarnetwork/axelar-contract-deployments/cosmwasm/COORDINATOR.md

 2. **Network Issues**: Check RPC endpoint connectivity.
 3. **Insufficient Funds**: Ensure the signing address has enough tokens for gas and deposits.
 4. **Contract Artifacts**: Verify that contract WASM files are available in the specified directory.
-5. **Proposals not accepted**: When `--direct` flag is not set, the proposals are submitted.
-   Each proposal needs to be voted and the voting period needs to be finished before going to the next step.
+5. **Proposals not accepted**: All proposals need to be voted on and the voting period needs to be finished before proceeding to the next step.